nadl40/mbnz-release/README.md

 ./idagio.pl --url IdagioAlbumUrl
 ```

-There will be nummber of displays to stdout and at the end your default browser should open Musicbrainz release add form.
+There will be a number of displays to stdout and at the end your default browser should open Musicbrainz release add form.
 You might have to provide userid/pass as I did not automate.

 ### discogs